n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 curl --request GET https://your-n8n.url/webhook/path --from 'key=@/path/to/file'
 ```
 Replace `/path/to/file` with the path of the file you want to send.

-### 3. How to use the HTTP Request node to trigger the Webhook node?

-The [HTTP Request](../HTTPRequest/README.md) node is used to make HTTP requests to the URL you specify.
-To use the HTTP Request node to trigger the Webhook node, follow the steps mentioned below.
-1. Create a new workflow.
-2. Add the HTTP Request node to the workflow.
-3. Select the appropriate method from the ***Request Method*** dropdown list.
-For example, if you have selected GET as the HTTP method in your Webhook node, select GET as the request method in the HTTP Request node.
-4. Copy the URL from the Webhook node, and paste it in the ***URL*** field in the HTTP Request node.
-5. Execute the workflow with the Webhook node if you're using the Test URL.
-6. Execute the HTTP Request node.

-You can refer to [this video](https://www.youtube.com/watch?v=WLIDTRJGfWw) to learn more.

 ## Further Reading